Equivariant Graph Hierarchy-Based Neural Networks: Experiments

-From Table~\ref{tab:sim}, we have the following observations: \begin{itemize} \item Clearly, EGHN surpasses all other approaches in all cases, demonstrating the general superiority of its design. \item Increasing the number of complexes ($M$) or the number of particles ($N$) always increases the complexity of the input system, but this does not necessarily hinder the performance of EGHN.
+\textbf{Results.} Table~\ref{tab:sim} reports the overall performance of the comparison models on eight simulation datasets with different configurations.
+From Table~\ref{tab:sim}, we have the following observations: \textbf{1.} Clearly, EGHN surpasses all other approaches in all cases, demonstrating the general superiority of its design. \textbf{2.} Increasing the number of complexes ($M$) or the number of particles ($N$) always increases the complexity of the input system, but this does not necessarily hinder the performance of EGHN.
 For example, in both the single-system and multiple-system cases, EGHN even performs better when the system is changed from $(5,5)$ to $(5,10)$ and $(10,10)$.
-We conjecture that, with more particles/complexes, larger systems also provide more data samples to enhance the training of EGHN. \item When increasing the diversity of systems ($J$) by switching from the single-system mode to multi-system mode, the performance of EGHN only drops slightly, indicating its adaptability to various scenarios. \end{itemize}

-Meanwhile, we visualize in Figure~\ref{fig.visualization_sim} the predictions of EGNN and our EGHN on the $(3,3,1)$ scenario.
-We can find that EGHN predicts the movements of the rigid objects more accurately than EGNN, especially for the large objects.
+We conjecture that, with more particles/complexes, larger systems also provide more data samples to enhance the training of EGHN. \textbf{3.} When increasing the diversity of systems ($J$) by switching from the single-system mode to multi-system mode, the performance of EGHN only drops slightly, indicating its adaptability to various scenarios. \textbf{Visualization.} we visualize in Figure~\ref{fig.visualization_sim} the predictions of EGNN and our EGHN on the $(3,3,1)$ scenario.
+We find that EGHN predicts the movements of the rigid objects more accurately than EGNN, especially for the large objects.
 In the right sub-figure, we also display the pooling results of EGHN, outputted by the score matrix of the final E-Pool layer.
 It is observed that EGHN is able to detect the correct cluster for each particle.
 This is interesting and it can justify the worth of designing hierarchical architecture for multi-body system modeling.